jolicode/castor/doc/02-exec.md

 ### Working directory

 By default, Castor will execute the command in the same directory as the `.castor.php` file.
-You can change that by setting the
-`path` argument.
-It can be either a relative or an absolute path.
+You can change that by setting the `path` argument.
+It can be either a relative or an absolute path:

 ```php
 #[AsTask]